 2) Fight Club

 Fight Club teaches its viewer many things.
 A big lesson to take away from watching the film is the emptiness that exists within consumerism and materialism.
-It’s also a film which questions our attachment to identity – are we really who we believe ourselves to be?
-The film shocks its viewer when we discover that the “revolution” which has been building up is a mere satire constructed to teach the main character a massive lesson about the state of humanity.
+It’s also a film that questions our attachment to identity: Are we really who we believe ourselves to be?
+The film shocks its viewer when we discover that the “revolution” that has been building up is a mere satire constructed to teach the main character a massive lesson about the state of humanity.

 1) Life Is Beautiful